KnutStorvestre/wayForward/README.md

    ```bash
    npm run dev
    ```
-5. Open your browser and visit http://localhost:3000.
+5. Open your browser and visit the local server.
+Note that the port may vary depending on system availability.
+Typically, it will be displayed in the terminal after running the development server (e.g., http://localhost:5173).

 ## Deployment
 This project is deployed on [AWS](https://aws.amazon.com/).
 Visit the live site [here](https://www.wayforward.no/).